tabz23/ihabtabbara.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey!
 I'm currently a first-year Ph.D. student in Computer Science and Engineering at Washington University in St. Louis.
 My research focuses on trustworthy autonomy, specifically on formal methods for ML-enabled systems such learned neural safety filters.
+Previously, I had completed my undergrad in Computer and Communication Engineering at the American University of Beirut.

 Outside of research, I enjoy nature and astrophotography, and I'm passionate about sports, particularly karate and track and field.